abubakar-shaikh-dev/nextjs-authentication/README.md

 SECRET=<Your JWT secret key>
 ```

-Replace `<Your MongoDB connection URI>` with the actual connection URI of your MongoDB database, and `<Your JWT secret key>` with a secure secret key for JWT token generation and verification.
+Replace `<Your MongoDB connection URI>` with your MongoDB database's connection URI and `<Your JWT secret key>` with a secure key for JWT token operations.

 *Note: The `.env` file should not be committed to version control as it may contain sensitive information.*

 ## Installation

-To set up the project locally, you can choose one of the following package managers:
+To set up the project locally, you can use one of the following package managers:

 - **Yarn:** `yarn install`
 - **npm:** `npm install`